CleverRaven/Cataclysm-DDA/design-doc.md

 Likewise improvised melee weapons appear in vast numbers, but quality melee weapons and powerful firearms and ammunition are somewhat harder to come by.

+Clothing is totally ubiquitous, but an article of clothing that improves on the player's current ensemble and fits properly is cause for celebration.

 ### Crafting

 The player can accumulate raw materials and tools to craft a wide variety of items to supplement what they scavenge.